w3nhao/RecSystemOnLargePretrainedModel/README.md

 Or setting `--num_workers` to 0 and `--pre_inference_num_workers` to 0 if using pre-inference.

 ### thoughts of implementation
-1. For super large model like OPT13B or larger, we split the model into layers and infer the embs layer by layer.
-It could save GPU memory when only a few layers are needed to be fine-tuned.
+1. For super large model like OPT13B or larger, we split the model into layers and infer the embs layer after layer.
+It could save GPU memory when only a few layers on top are needed to be fine-tuned.

-2. Although we can store the pre-inferenced embs as an embedding layer inside the recommender model, it still takes GPU memory.
-So we store them as a numpy array and load them as a tensor in dataloader when needed.
-This slow down the training process, but save GPU memory.
+2. Although we can store the pre-inferenced embs as an non-trainale embedding layer inside the recommender model, it still takes GPU memory.
+So we store them as a pt file and load them as a tensor in dataloader when needed.
+This slow down the training process compared with store as a non-trainable embedding layer, but save more GPU memory.
 Take MIND_small as an example, the number of items is 52771, if we padding or truncate the item decription sequence to a fixed length 30, the size of item description matrix in float32 is 52771 * 30 * 768 * 4 Bytes = 4.9GB, which is too large to be loaded into GPU memory.

 ### TODO
-1. Add a new class to store the pre-inferenced embs as a numpy array.
-2. BCE loss should access all the items, check [Accessing DataLoaders within LightningModule](https://pytorch-lightning.readthedocs.io/en/latest/guides/data.html#accessing-dataloaders-within-lightningmodule).
+1. When using BCE los, valid and test should access all the items, check [Accessing DataLoaders within LightningModule](https://pytorch-lightning.readthedocs.io/en/latest/guides/data.html#accessing-dataloaders-within-lightningmodule).
-3. add new argument `input_hidden_statets` to class `PartialOPT` to control whether to use the hidden states of the input sequence.

 ### notes
 ##### 1. Args of `run.py`